jwnukoski/dsa/README.md

 Contributions are welcome!

 ### General Rules
 1. This project is intended to be **readable** by developers of all levels.
-This is so to help developers contribute and learn concepts.
+This is intended to help developers contribute and learn concepts.
 Always avoid unnecessary shorthand code.
 2. Where possible, functions should be written in a immutable way and always return something.
 3. ESlint is provided for consistent styling.
 Do not modify the .eslintrc.yml file.
 4. Create a branch for your changes, create a pull request to 'development'.
 Pull requests on the 'main' branch are automatically built published to npm.